-There are three classrooms.
 One classroom seats twenty-four participants while the other two classrooms seat eighteen.
 The conference room table seats ten people with room for nine participants around the room's periphery.
 All classrooms are equipped with desktop computers for instructors/facilitators with participant displays, recording and videoconferencing technologies.
-There are also fifty laptops available for use.
-Supported technologies include Mediasite lecture capture, H.323/SIP video teleconferencing, Lync, Saba Meeting, and Second Life.
+Supported technologies include Mediasite lecture capture, H.323/SIP video teleconferencing, Skype for Business and Saba Meeting.
 If other support is required, please contact us.

 Global Understanding Program.
 The Global Understanding Program courses are taught within a variety of disciplines and aim to provide a more global point of view for the students both here at ECU and at our sixty partner universities in thirty countries.
 Students learn about other cultures without the expense of studying abroad, all of which won this program an honorable mention for the 2008 Andrew Heiskell Award for the Best Practices in International Education.

 Distance Education.
 Global Classroom instructors have designed both hybrid and fully online courses.
 Student interaction includes face-to-face within the classroom while sharing with an unlimited number of distance students.
 Web casts can be recorded and streamed live or archived for later viewing by a specified student group or all ECU students.
 For more information on distance education at ECU, please see Continuing Studies.

 One-time Events.
 Several departments, including geography, sociology, international studies, theater and psychology, have organized events such as one-time class connections, thesis and dissertation defenses, faculty interviews and semester-long courses, one of which was a course on global climate change sponsored by the State Department.
 Students from several countries met together to discuss strategies for the mitigation of global climate change.

 Complete request (above)

 Mediasite recorded events, Skype for Business, SabaMeeting, WebEx, Jabber